sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 # Default transaction processes from the point of view of a marketplace user

-There are two default processes available with Sharetribe Flex: one for hourly or daily bookings with an availability calendar, and another for buying and selling products.
+There are two default processes available with The New Sharetribe: one for hourly or daily bookings with an availability calendar, and another for buying and selling products.
 All these processes are explained below in detail, along with screenshots.
 Note that the processes are very